Decorr: Environment Partitioning for Invariant Learning and OOD Generalization: Experiments

-\paragraph{Implementation details.} For each task, we use MLPs with two hidden layers with tanh activations and dropout ($p=0.5$) after each hidden layer.
-The size of each hidden layer is $2^{int(\log_2 p)+2}$, where $p$ is the input dimension.
-The output layer is linear or logistic.
-We optimize the binary cross-entropy loss for classification and MSE for regression using Adam \citep{kingma2014adam} with default settings (learning rate $= 0.001$, $\beta_1 = 0.9$, $\beta_2 = 0.999$, $\epsilon = 10^{-8}$). $n_{iter} = 20000$ and an $L_2$ penalty term with weight 0.001 is added.
-For IRM, the penalty weight is $\beta = 10^4$.
-Except for occupancy estimation, all the other experiments use $k = 2$ for Decorr and other methods.
-If not mentioned, the original environment partitions for IRM and REx are naturally decided by timestamps of the observations.
+For each task, we utilize MLPs with two hidden layers featuring tanh activations and a dropout rate of $p=0.5$ following each hidden layer.
+The size of each hidden layer is $2^{\text{int}(\log_2 p)+2}$, where $p$ is the input dimension.
+The output layer is either linear or logistic.
+We employ Adam optimization \cite{kingma2014adam} with default parameters (learning rate $= 0.001$, $\beta_1 = 0.9$, $\beta_2 = 0.999$, $\varepsilon = 10^{-8}$) to minimize binary cross-entropy loss for classification and MSE for regression.
+The training involves a maximum of 20,000 iterations and includes an $L_2$ penalty term weighted by $0.001$.
+For IRM, the penalty weight is $\lambda = 10^4$.
+Except for occupancy estimation, all other experiments utilize $k = 2$ for Decorr and comparable methods, i.e., partitioning to create 2 environments.
+Unless otherwise specified, the original environment partitions for IRM and REx are determined based on the timestamps of the observations.